oomph-lib/oomph-lib/README.md

 ## Linking a stand-alone project to `oomph-lib`

 Developing your own code in an existing demo driver directory is a quick-and-dirty way to get started, especially since you are most likely to begin by modifying an existing driver code anyway.
 However, long-term this is not a sensible solution.
-One slightly more attractive alternative is to create a new directory, just for your code, in the `demo_drivers` directory; described further [below](Creating-new-demo-driver-directories).
+One slightly more attractive alternative is to create a new directory, just for your code, in the `demo_drivers` directory; described further [below](#creating-new-demo-driver-directories).
 This approach has the advantage of not interfering with existing `oomph-lib` driver codes and the associated test machinery.
 However, your code isn't really a demo driver so it should really live somewhere else.
-Of course, once you're outside the `oomph-lib` framework you'll have to provide all kinds of additional information, particulary the location of the `oomph-lib` libraries and associated third-party libraries.
+Of course, once you're outside the `oomph-lib` framework you'll have to provide all kinds of additional information, particularly the location of the `oomph-lib` libraries and associated third-party libraries.
 CMake helps with that.

 To illustrate the advantage of this approach, assume that you have a stand-alone driver code `non_oomph_lib_one_d_poisson.cc` that does not require the `oomph-lib` library.
 Using `g++` as the compiler you may want to compile this code using
 ```bash